From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

-The provided predictive control scheme addresses the joint challenges of stochastic disturbances, uncertain parameters, and partial measurements by integrating aspects of stochastic and robust MPC approaches.
+\textit{Discussion:} The provided predictive control scheme addresses the joint challenges of stochastic disturbances, uncertain parameters, and partial measurements by integrating aspects of stochastic and robust MPC approaches.

 In~\cite{lorenzen2019robust}, a robust MPC scheme utilizing polytopic homothetic tubes and parameter sets for systems with state measurements is introduced.
 Instead, our approach leverages ellipsoidal tubes to create a scalable MPC framework suitable for high-dimensional problems.
 In~\cite{parsi2022scalable}, an ellipsoidal homothetic tube-based predictive control framework for systems with linear fractional representation is presented.
 However, their optimization problem involves LMI constraints, leading to significant computational overhead.
-Our proposed approach, utilizing SOC tube dynamics in Cor.~\ref{cor:approx_tube_dyn}, significantly reduces computational demand with minimal additional conservatism, as shown in a subsequent numerical example.
+Our proposed approach, utilizing SOC tube dynamics in Cor.~\ref{cor:approx_tube_dyn}, significantly reduces computational demand with minimal additional conservatism, as shown in a subsequent numerical example{, and can handle unbounded stochastic noise}.